 The project aims to meet the City’s coastal resilience goals through a multi-faceted approach.
 During the second phase of the project, the City will remove existing infrastructure along the coastline that has been damaged due to consistent wave action and erosion, and reconstruct the coastline with dunes, native plantings, and a buried cobble berm that will provide long-term protection to City and Fairgrounds infrastructure.

 The project will also include the construction of a new multi-use path and parking lot with an attendant station, a public art component, new lighting, drainage improvements, landscaping, and electrical vehicle parking, all of which will be protected by the reconstructed dunes, plantings, and buried cobble berm.

-Surfer's Point is a major recreational site for swimming, surfing, windsurfing, and kayaking.
+Surfers Point is a major recreational site for swimming, surfing, windsurfing, and kayaking.
 The project will create safer conditions for residents and visitors and will protect this stretch of shoreline from damage due to wave action and further erosion.
-The City is currently actively pursuing grant funding for the construction of the second phase of this iconic project.
+The City recently received $16.2 million in grant funding for the construction of the second phase of this iconic project from the Coastal Conservancy.

 - Beach Erosion Authority for Clean Oceans and Nourishment (BEACON)

 - Surfrider Foundation

 - State Coastal Conservancy